Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 **Electric Meter 5 main digits 1 decimal (ALPHA)**
 Android: *ELECTRIC_METER_5_1*, iOS: *ALElectricMeter5_1*, Cordova: *scanElectricMeter5_1*
 Scan analog electric meters with 5 main digits and one decimal digit.
-The decimal is included in the result, if it could be detected, otherwise the decimal place is ommited.
+The decimal is included in the result, if it could be detected, otherwise the decimal place is omitted.
 The decimal is represented by a dot in the result, not a comma.
-This mode is usefull if there is no red marking for the decimal place or the decimal place it self is relevant.
+This mode is useful if there is no red marking for the decimal place or the decimal place it self is relevant.

 This mode may be removed in the future, if the same can be achieved with the automatic mode.

 **Electric Meter 6 main digits 1 decimal (ALPHA)**
 Android: *ELECTRIC_METER_6_1*, iOS: *ALElectricMeter6_1*, Cordova: *scanElectricMeter6_1*
-Same as previouse with 6 main digits.
+Same as previous with 6 main digits.

 **Gas Meter**
 Android: *GAS_METER*, iOS: *ALGasMeter*, Cordova: *scanGasMeter*